 238 Cherokee Grill, 222 S. Railroad Ave., Kings Mountain

 One of the best restaurants around if you’re looking for something a little more fancy.
 Cherokee has wonderful steaks, Greek chicken dishes, killer sandwiches, delicious desserts, and more.
 They also have a well-stocked bar area.

 If you’re looking for farm to table in Cleveland County, look no further.
-The Local Market’s burgers and chicken dishes are fabulous, and the locals rave about their cheese curds made from locally-sourced cheese.
+The Honey Hog’s meats and fresh ingredients are fabulous, and the locals rave about their cheese curds made from locally-sourced cheese.
 It’s in an old house, which houses both the restaurant and a gift shop with tons of local goods.

 Coffee & Dessert

 Sweet House Bakery, 304 E. Kings St., Kings Mountain